alextanhongpin/evolutionary-architecture/saga.md

 See golang code sample [here](https://github.com/alextanhongpin/go-learn/blob/master/saga.md)

+The golang last example is using a bitwise to keep track of the states.
+It is useful because the steps are usually ordered, and we need to be able to reverse the order easily.
+Also, we can easily set/unset the bit to indicate that an action has been executed (multiple set/unset for bitwise operations is idempotent too! setting twice/unsetting twice will always result in the correct end state).
+Checking if a state has been executed is simpler too.
+We can easily check if the bit has been set.

 ## Keeping the states in mysql

 If we are using the bitwise operators, we can store each step number as a column in the unsigned int.
 Getting the sum is just as simple as: